scssyworks/argon-storage/README.md

 });
 ```

-Update is particularly useful when data sets are quite large and you want to update only a portion of that data.
+Update is useful when data sets are large and you wisth to update only a small chunk.

 # setCookie
 To create a cookie